agda/agda/doc/user-manual/language/type-based-termination-checking.rst

     bar zero = zero
     bar (suc n) = foo bar n

 As a final note, we address performance considerations.
-Currently, size-preservation analysis is the slowest part of the type-based termination checker.
+Size-preservation analysis is the slowest part of the type-based termination checker.
 If you suspect that it causes a slowdown, you can specify ``--no-size-preservation``, disabling the analysis while retaining the rest of the type-based termination checker.
-Nevertheless, there are plans to improve its performance.

 .. _type-based-termination-checking-size-limitations:

 Limitations
 -----------

 The most significant limitation of the current implementation is rooted in the fact that the size type system relies on System Fω, while the target language of Agda is dependently-typed.
 In cases where a type signature of a function involves large elimination, it is likely that the type-based termination checker will encounter difficulties.
 This limitation arises because dependent types introduce additional complexity to the underlying theory, which was initially developed for a variant of System Fω.
-Further details on the semantical framework can be explored in :ref:`[3]<type-based-termination-checking-references>`.
+Further details on the semantical framework can be explored in :ref:`[4]<type-based-termination-checking-references>`.

 The semantical framework used in the type-based termination checker is a variant of *sized types*.
 However, the sized types in Agda do not interact with the type-based termination checker.
 This stems partly from the complexity and unsoundness of sized types, whereas the type-based termination checker utilizes an intentionally restricted version of them.
-Presently, sized types serve as a means to manually address termination issues, although there are plans for the potential for interaction between type-based termination and sized types in the future.
+Sized types can be considered as a means to manually address termination issues manually.

 .. _type-based-termination-checking-references: